ambujtiwari17/load_management_ITS/README.md

 # smartergy_ITS
 Source code for load management (smart energy monitoring) app

-@Sahal - The back-end and front-end are standalone apps.
-Module-wise, the components are working fine.
-Need to integrate and build one single app.
+@Sahal - App integration is happening step by step please update the server you have made.
-For viewing and running purposes, navigate to website/back-end or website/front-end/woo
+For viewing and running purposes, navigate to website

 Directory structure (high-level)